Stephen Adams (footballer)

-Stephen Adams (born 28 September 1989) is a Ghanaian footballer who plays as a goalkeeper for Ghana national football team.
+Stephen Adams (born 28 September 1989) is a Ghanaian former footballer who played as a goalkeeper.

 Club career

 In 2010, Adams' club Aduana Stars won the Ghana Premier League.
 He was named Ghana's best domestically based goalkeeper in the same year.

 International career

 Adams earned his first call-up for Ghana on 13 May 2010 for the 2010 FIFA World Cup.

 On 13 January 2014, he made his debut for the Black Stars against Congo at the 2014 African Nations Championship.
 He was the team's first choice goalkeeper at the tournament, conceding only one goal in six matches as Ghana finished as runner-up to Libya.

 On 2 June 2014, Adams was named in Ghana's squad for the 2014 FIFA World Cup.